davenuman/slides-drupalcon-barcelona/content.md

 Asked by co-workers what they like about bowline.
 The third response most significant. --support for your system of choice.

 ---
+## Deploy to production!

+???

+Ideally exactly the same process as the dev and test server.

+Reality is many production hosting varieties.
+(AWS, Acquia, Pantheon, etc)

+Bowline tried to stay out of the way of production hosting.

+---
+background-image: url(images/jam-session.jpg)

+???

+Seamless prod deployment, switching live.

+---
 # Ideas

+Avoid the resource strain of a Vagrant VM:
+ - Cloud dev
-Avoid the resource strain of a Vagrant VM:  Cloud dev Local headless device on your network instead of vagrant.
+ - Local headless device on your network instead of vagrant.

-Syncthing
+Syncthing instead of NFS?

 Docker hosting in production... ?

-~ Immutable infrastructure--
+ - Immutable infrastructure
+ - Security and compliance

 ???
  We are currently working on a server hosted bowline-docker dev environment.
 Will require a decent network connection -- cafe might not work well.
  Main challenge is the file syncing.

 Production hosting.
 BoF?

 ---
 class: center